AnnaPaulish/PCSC_ODE_Solver/README.md

 # The code structure
-- `CMakeLists.txt`: the main executable file is main.cpp.
+- `CMakeLists.txt`: the main executable file is main.cpp
-- `header-files\` folder contains all header files.
+- `header-files\` folder contains all header files
-- `sourse-files\` folder contains all source files.
+- `sourse-files\` folder contains all source files
+- `user_settings.txt` file contains all initial parameters of ODE
+- `output.txt` file contains the solution of the ODE

-## Input
+## Input parameters
-In order to solve an ordinary differential equation, you need to determine all the initial parameters using `set.txt` file with the following values:
+In order to solve an ordinary differential equation, you need to determine all the initial parameters using `user_settings.txt` file with the following values:
 - `method_name` - a string variable without quotation marks contains the name of method.
 You have several options to define it:
 ForwardEuler (for Forward Euler method), AdamsBashforth_2, AdamsBashforth_3, AdamsBashforth_4, RungeKutta or BackwardEuler.
 - `t_0` - a double variable for initial time: 0.0 as a default